In addition to Developer Portal changelog, you can view granular technical updates from the following:

-• BitGo Express Docker Changelog - Track the most recent version tags and deployment history directly on Docker Hub.
+• BitGo Express Docker - Track version tags and deployment history directly on Docker Hub.

-• BitGo JavaScript SDK Changelog - Access a detailed history of SDK developments, bug fixes, and feature updates within the GitHub repository.
+• BitGo JavaScript SDK - Access a detailed history of SDK developments, bug fixes, and feature updates within GitHub.

-• BitGo API Release Changelog - Monitor our dedicated GitHub repo that automatically archives and publishes every change made to the BitGo API.
+• BitGo API Release - View a comprehensive changelog in GitHub for every update made to the BitGo API.

 Custody Starter Architecture